"He has a stupendous technique, a finely differentiated touch, a subtle handling of the pedal - and just as importantly, he has taste."

 Starting at an early age he played with major orchestras across the country performing concertos of Mozart, Beethoven, Chopin, Saint-Saëns, Tchaikovsky and Rachmaninoff.
 He continued his studies with Fazıl Say and Sanem Berkalp at the Bilkent University, where he also studied composition.

-In the year of 2004, he performed in an International Piano Festival in Antalya and an International Music Festival of Spivakov, in Moscow.
-In 2007, Yavuz was awarded the Chopin Special Grand Prize in Ibla, Sicily.
-In 2010, Emre won the "Rotary Interpretationspreis Chopin & Schumann" in Vienna and gave concerts with the Bratislava Philharmonic Orchestra at Musikverein and Radio-Kulturhaus in Vienna as well as in other cities of Austria.
+In 2007 Yavuz was awarded the Chopin Special Prize in Ibla, Sicily.
+In 2010 he won the "Rotary Interpretationspreis Chopin & Schumann" in Vienna and gave concerts with the Bratislava Philharmonic Orchestra and recitals in Austria, including at Musikverein and Radio-Kulturhaus in Vienna.

 He studied with Roland Batik in Vienna, Karl-Heinz Kämmerling in Hannover, and with Arie Vardi in Hannover and Tel Aviv.
 He became the first piano student of the Vienna Conservatory to graduate with full grades upon his final recital, performing works by Beethoven, Saygun and Rachmaninoff.